-The proposed development was also assessed as having a minimal impact at nearby sites designated for their ecological importance, with regards to nitrogen and acid deposition, and ambient annual mean NO_x concentrations when the flow testing and flaring operational period is taken into account.
+The proposed development was also assessed as having a minimal impact at nearby sites designated for their ecological importance, with regards to nitrogen and acid deposition, and ambient annual mean NO_x concentrations.

-The assessment has concluded that the air quality impact of the proposed development is considered as not significant.
+The assessment has concluded that the air quality impact of the proposed development is not significant.
 As this assessment has determined that the operational phase impacts on local air quality are not significant, additional mitigation measures have not been recommended and the residual impacts are considered to be acceptable.